We hope you enjoy your new Bridge headset! You’re now on the cutting edge of mobile mixed reality. Let’s get you started.

 Connecting 3-DoF Controller

 Connecting your controller is nearly automatic!
-Just turn it on using the home button (it's the one with the circle) and launch Bridget or any other BRIDGET app.
+Just turn it on using the home button (it's the one with the circle) and launch any Bridge app.
 Your controller will automatically connect.

 Health and Safety Warnings